vircadia/vircadia-native-core/BUILD.md

 After running cmake, you will have the make files or Xcode project file necessary to build all of the components.
 Open the hifi.xcodeproj file, choose ALL_BUILD from the Product > Scheme menu (or target drop down), and click Run.

-If the build completes successfully, you will have built targets for all components located in the `build/${target_name}/Debug directories`.
+If the build completes successfully, you will have built targets for all components located in the `build/${target_name}/Debug` directories.

 Windows
 ===